Monday, December 23, 2024

 Lawyer, deputy of the Verkhovna Rada of Ukraine of the VIII convocation (2014-2019) and officer of the Armed Forces of Ukraine Igor Lapin says that he does not understand at all why former convicts are deprived of the obligation to defend their state if they have served their sentence.
 Moreover, many of them began to defend Ukraine from the beginning of a full-scale war.

 “They asked me: would you like to have convicts in your unit?
 So I had them.
-No one paid attention to this on February 24th.
+Nobody paid attention to this on February 24th.
 The man simply came to the TCC, he was mobilized and sent to fight without any checks.
 I’ll even say that in many moments it’s easier with them.
 Many of them live by “concepts”: if he gave his word, he will keep it.
-And if you are a competent commander, have the right approach to soldiers and value them, they will respect you and follow orders,” Lapin tells Zaborone about his experience.
+And if you are a competent commander, have the right approach to soldiers and value them, they will respect you and follow orders,” Lapin tells Zaborona about his experience.

 The officer also sees no problem in the voluntary mobilization of prisoners, even if the offender is serving a sentence for a serious crime.
 True, those who are imprisoned for especially serious crimes, as well as rapists, should not receive such a right.

 “The severity of a crime is determined by the extent of its punishment.
-Non-serious - up to 5 years of imprisonment, serious - from 5 to 10 years.
+Non-serious - up to 5 years in prison, serious - from 5 to 10 years.
 Anything higher is a particularly serious crime.
 So, according to the punishment, the classification of “serious crime” includes charges of manslaughter, for example, when committing a fatal accident, or in excess of self-defense.
 Even for selling weed the sentence is from 6 to 10 years, which is considered a serious crime.
 Yes, a person could have stumbled, broken the law, he is punished.
 But if he wants to go defend the country, why can’t he be allowed to do so?” - says the officer.

 It is necessary, according to the military lawyer, to reconsider the cases of those convicted of war crimes, for example, for failure to comply with orders.
 “I know that the lion’s share of such people want to fight, but they did not want to carry out the openly criminal orders of their commanders.
 When they are sent to defend an object without proper weapons, and tanks are driving at them, then the military man will have only a few options: either be wound up on a tank track or be captured, or leave his positions and go to a Ukrainian prison and save his life,” explains Igor Lapin.